forana/KeyBored/README.md

 ### My antivirus thinks this is a virus/keylogger
 It isn't - check the source.
 It sets off some red flags because it's listening for keyboard activity globally, which is something keyloggers do.

+### I closed the window, but the sounds keep happening oh my god make it stop
+If your OS supports a tray (windows and OSX do), it's minimized to the tray.
+Right-click the icon and select "Quit KeyBored" to make it stop.

 ## Licenses
 KeyBored itself - MIT